BigguyFM98000/html-tailwind-css-website/README.md

 # html-tailwind-css-website
-A practical responsive website built with HTML and Tailwind CSS
+A practical responsive website built with HTML and Tailwind CSS.
+Here's how to do it: Create a new directory for your project and navigate to it in your terminal. cd my-tailwind-project Initialize your project with npm or yarn.
+If you don't have npm or yarn installed, make sure to install Node.js, which includes npm.
+Install Tailwind CSS and its dependencies using npm or yarn.